How to train yourself to spend less money with specific exercises so that you keep more of your money (plus feel good about your spending again).

 Exercises for How to Train Yourself to Spend Less Money

-Like any established habit you’ve got – either good or bad – changing it takes awareness, practice, and substitution with new habits.
+Like any established spending habit you’ve got – either good or bad – changing it takes awareness, practice, and substitution with new habits.

 Need help exercising self control to avoid overspending?